Skip to content

 Tables and DataFrames

-Tables.jl provides an ecosystem-wide interface to tabular data in Julia, giving interoperability with DataFrames.jl, CSV.jl and hundreds of other packages that implement the standard.
+Tables.jl provides an ecosystem-wide interface to tabular data in Julia, ensuring interoperability with DataFrames.jl, CSV.jl, and hundreds of other packages that implement the standard.

 DimensionalData.jl implements the Tables.jl interface for AbstractDimArray and AbstractDimStack.
 DimStack layers are unrolled so they are all the same size, and dimensions loop to match the length of the largest layer.

-Columns are given the name or the array or the stack layer key.
-Dimension columns use the Symbol version (the result of DD.name(dimension)).
+Columns are given the name of the array or stack layer, and the result of DD.name(dimension) for Dimension columns.

 Looping of dimensions and stack layers is done lazily, and does not allocate unless collected.